 The pair admits that it’s taken a leap of faith on their part.
 “You’ve got to embrace it 100% – not dip in and out.”

 Before, the farm was drilled with a conventional power harrow combination Sulky drill.
-[SENSE?
-The farm used to hire in a tractor at harvest and drilling time to go on the Sumo in front of the combidrill].
+Mr Barlow used to hire in a tractor at harvest and drilling time to pull the Sumo in front of the combidrill.
 “We now manage to get everything harvested and drilled with one less tractor, one less man and in a lot less time.”

 Workrate is now roughly 8acres/hour, with speeds of 10-11kph, adds Mr Barlow.
 “Timing for conventional cultivations and drilling [used to be] critical on our land – but we’ve found that with the Claydon it’s not.”

 Another benefit of the system, explains Mr Barlow, is that stubble dries out a lot quicker than tilled land, which means you can get back on the land sooner after wet weather.
 “As for yields, there’s been no detrimental effect with the switch in system.
 We’re surprised it’s done so well, to be honest.”
 The farm is on the edge of the Pennines and gets around 650mm rainfall a year, so moisture retention is also an important factor.

 “Soils are so much better now,” explains Mr Barlow.
 “The 12-inch bands between rows have held the moisture well, particularly this year.”